magiclabs/vercel-magic-guide-starter-template/README.md

 # Magic Auth with Next.js - Vercel Guide

 This is the starter code for the Vercel guide "Add Auth to a Next.js Site with Magic.link" <-- link to be added.
+For reference, you can find the completed code [here](https://github.com/magiclabs/vercel-magic-guide).

 ## Get Started